-When booking vacations here in the Turks and Caicos Islands, I frequently am asked about what the best Providenciales beaches are.
-Since I am passionate about this area, I am more than happy to run at the mouth and tell people of the many truly incredible beaches we have down here.
-And because this question seems to be of interest to so many, I have decided to jot down a list of the Top 5 beaches you will find in Provo, and generally what each is notable for.
+When booking vacations here in the Turks and Caicos Islands, I’m frequently asked about what the best Providenciales beaches are.
+Since I’m super passionate about this area, it’s easy for me to run at the mouth and tell people of the many truly incredible beaches we have down here.
+And because this question seems to be of interest to so many, I’ve decided to jot down a list of the Top 5 beaches you will find in Provo, and generally what each is notable for.

 Grace Bay Beach

-Grace Bay is such a special place that it was ranked as the #2 beach in the world by TripAdvisor earlier in 2015 (check out my video blog on Grace Bay beach.) and the island of Providenciales itself received a 2015 TrpAdvisor Travellers’ Choice Award.
+Grace Bay is such a special place that it was ranked several times as the #1 beach in the world by sources including Conde Nast Traveler, TripAdvisor, and several more and the island of Providenciales itself has also received ‘top island in the world to visit’ awards.

 There are other beautiful undiscovered beaches on Provo as well.